LispEngineer/EthernetRepeater/README.md

 ## Known Bugs

 * The sent packet shows up in the receiving side with an rx_length_error counter increased, but without a CRC error.
+  (10BASE-T forced by other side during auto-negotation, using fixed 2.5MHz clock.)
   Is the preamble length wrong?
   It shows up in `kern.log` and `dmesg` as:
   `Mar 26 14:00:05 P3L kernel: [90913.305607] r8169 0000:af:00.0 enp175s0: Rx ERROR. status = 3231c03e`
-  * `ifconfig` "RX error frame" goes up
+  * `ifconfig` "RX error: frame" goes up
   * `/sys/class/net/enp175s0/statistics/rx_length_errors` goes up
   * This seems to happen if I send 12, 13, 14, 18 or 123 nibbles of preamble
   * Shows up as a Realtek RTL8125 2.5GbE Controller in `lspci`